Dermatologists take biopsies to help diagnose if you have a skin cancer or other problem.

-These biopsies are then sent to the lab and a report is generated usually within one to two weeks.
+After the biopsy is taken by your Dermatologist or other Provider, they are then sent to the lab and a report is usually generated within one to two weeks.
 It is important to have a conversation with your dermatologist about the diagnosis and the proposed next steps so that you are actively involved in your care.
+If you have a skin cancer, like a Basal Cell Cancer or a Squamous Cell Cancer, it is important to talk to your Dermatologist to determine the best skin cancer treatment options available to you.

 “It is important to have a conversation with your dermatologist about the diagnosis and the proposed next steps.”